thor314/obsidian-setup/Getting Started with Obsidian.md

 - [Latex Environments](obsidian://show-plugin?id=obsidian-latex-environments) - Completr does this, but with a better drop-down menu.

 #### I don't use these, but they deserve to be mentioned in this section:
+- [Comments](obsidian://show-plugin?id=obsidian-comments) - Drop an inline comments overlay into a page, similar to Google Docs.
+I'd like to try this out; thetool seems most useful for collaborative vaults.
 - [Database Folder](https://github.com/RafaelGB/obsidian-db-folder) - use a Notion-like Database folder.
 I don't much care for the Notion-style tables, but they're
 - [Diagrams](obsidian://show-plugin?id=drawio-obsidian) - I mostly use the mermaid-cli integration when drawing diagrams, but you may prefer the Draw.io interface.
 - [Excalidraw](obsidian://show-plugin?id=obsidian-excalidraw-plugin)\* - Integrate a feature-rich drawing tool into Obsidian.
 I typically would rather use Obsidian for Markdown, and other applications for drawing, and maybe throw a screenshot into Obsidian if I felt inspired.
 Suggested use case: you want to doodle along-side your notes or knowledge base.